 application_fee_percent as a fee for your application.
 This is charged on top of any Stripe fees.
 Read the Subscriptions documentation to learn more.

 Users can disconnect their accounts from your integration at any time.
-When this happens, an
+When this happens, Stripe sends an

-account.application.deauthorized webhook event is sent.
+account.application.deauthorized webhook.
 You can use this notification to trigger cleanup on your end, such as disabling the user’s account on your site or removing their data.

 You can also disconnect accounts from your integration, by making a request to the OAuth deauthorization endpoint.